carpentries-incubator/scrna-seq-analysis/_episodes/02-workflow.md

 ![Fig1](https://user-images.githubusercontent.com/30586852/130464788-8f2e1c8e-bb5d-43d7-95a9-5d8e9adbe39d.png)

-There are terms specific for scRNA-seq which we should know for analysis of data.
+There is a specific terminology for scRNA-seq which we should know for analysis of data.
 Lets check them out!

 > ## scRNA-seq dictionary
 > - `Unique Molecular Identifiers (UMI)`: Short random molecular tags which are added to DNA fragments in library preparation process before PCR amplification.